 Boys and girls are eligible to be considered for admission to Langley Grammar School in Year 7 if they meet the required standard in the 11+ examination, which is designed to identify pupils with the ability and aptitude for a grammar school education.
-The school is part of an 11+ testing consortium with Herschel Grammar School, Slough Grammar School, and St Bernard’s Catholic Grammar School.
+The school is part of an 11+ testing consortium with Herschel Grammar School, Upton Court Grammar School, and St Bernard’s Catholic Grammar School.

 For general information about the school's admissions arrangements for 2017 entry, please go to the 2017 Admission page.

 For further details of the 11+ examination process, go to the 11+ admission process page.

 Year 8 – 11